Fishing’s more fun when you follow the rules.

 - Turn in a valid tag (fish not required).

 - Sign a W-9 form.
-(This requires a social security number.
+This requires a social security number.
 One form, per winner, per tournament.
-Parents may sign for minor children.)
+Parents may sign for minor children.
+Forms available on site.

 Where can I find the fishing rules and regulations for the Eastern Band of Cherokee Indians?